CONFLICT COSTS for the EMPLOYER

 We have found that where conflict gets out of hand it is because the first line manager won’t or can’t take action at the very early stage.
 With training this can be overcome – especially where the training is action oriented.

 Next, if you know something is wrong so involve your HR Director/manager.
-If you are an SME (Small, Medium size Employer) and don’t have an HR manager, call us and we can help.
+If you are an SME (Small, Medium size Employer) and don’t have an HR manager, call us.
 We operate as an Outsourced HR Function for a number of organisatoins.

 The first route to resolving the issue is through Mediation.
 The core competencies of a good line manager ‘match’ those of a Mediator (ie: good listening skills, motivational skills, leading and empowering skills).
 However, a third-party mediator can bring a great deal to the table – sitting between the protagonists to try to effect a solution.
 The key benefits of this are that it is a least cost method of resolution, it can take place over a very short period of time (days), and it is unlikely to leave a permanent scar on the employees.
 Nip it in the bud !
 If that proves unsucessful, a fuller investigation may be necessary.